hbatistuzzo/hbatistuzzo/README.md

 <h3 align="center">...
 I'm currently delving into Data Science 🖖 </h3>

-- :ocean: I have an **Ocean / Environmental Sciences** academic background, with a BSc in **Oceanography** from the University of São Paulo	<br>
+- :ocean: I have an **Ocean/Environmental Sciences** academic background, with a BSc in **Oceanography** from the University of São Paulo
 - :desktop_computer: I've recently (10/2022) completed a bootcamp in Data Analytics through **Ironhack**
 - :bar_chart: I've worked as a TA and as an Oceanographic Data Analyst in Victoria, Canada
 - 📋 This is where I’m building a portfolio in Data Science, Data Analytics and Machine Learning

 I'm an Oceanographer with a focus on Remote Sensing and Geophysical Fluid Dynamics.
 I mostly deal with subjects in physical oceanography, marine biology (phyto/zooplankton and fisheries) and recently Data Science.
-Currently investing in learning advanced SQL, PowerBI and Spark.
+Currently investing in learning advanced SQL, PowerBI, Spark and PHP.

 I started programming with C, MatLab and some R but nowadays I use Python as a tool of choice on a daily basis both for oceanography and data science projects.
 Besides these languages, I also have some experience with Bash, LaTeX and Arduino for personal projects.